Intelafy-LLC/statemanager/design.md

 * `NewJob(ctx, jobID, numTasks) (Store, int, error)` — creates `jobs/{jobID}` with `numTasks`; fails if it already exists or `numTasks <= 0`; returns a job-scoped store and the authoritative `numTasks`.
 * `OpenJob(ctx, jobID) (Store, int, error)` — opens an existing job; fails if missing or if `numTasks` is invalid; returns a job-scoped store and the authoritative `numTasks`.
+* `WithRunToken(ctx, token)` (optional) — when provided, stores use `token` as the physical storage key, while the logical job identity remains `jobID`.
+This lets reruns share storage under a stable token without changing client-facing job IDs.

 ### Data Model (current implementation)